shettytejas/simplecov-coverage-reporter/README.md

 1. Checkout the code and make a PR against `master` branch.
 2. Make sure to add test cases (with new .json files) for the changes added.
 3. Make sure to reference it in the `unit-test.yml` workflow.

+## Special Thanks

+This action has been heavily inspired by `pi-chan/simplecov-report-group-action`, so a huge shoutout to it's creator 😄